manifold-machines/synglot/README.md

 - **Machine Translation**: Easily translate text between multiple languages using both open-source Hugging Face models and commercial LLM APIs.
 - **Dataset Management**: Handle and manipulate multilingual datasets efficiently, with support for loading from Hugging Face Hub, local files, and saving in common formats.
 - **Text Analysis**: Analyze your datasets to understand their characteristics, including length distributions, token counts, and vocabulary.

-Whether you're looking to augment existing datasets, create new linguistic resources, or benchmark translation quality, `synglot` aims to simplify your workflow.

 ## Key Features